|

 Foreword

 Christ Jesus left two ordinances for the Church, the “body of Christ,” to practice, to administer.
 They are (1) water-baptism and (2) the Lord’s Supper.
 This study will concern itself with the ordinance of water-baptism.
-This study, although not as comprehensive as the writer would like, will cover the subject with the following outline: (1) The Recipient of Water-Baptism, (2) The Meaning/Purpose of Water-Baptism, (3) The Method/Form of Water-Baptism, (4) The Administration of Water-Baptism, (5) The Motivation for Water-Baptism, and (6) The Kingdom and Water-Baptism.
+This study, although not as comprehensive as the writer would like, will cover the subject with the following outline: (1) The Recipient of Water-Baptism, (2) The Meaning/Purpose of Water-Baptism, (3) The Method/Form of Water-Baptism, (4) The Administration of Water-Baptism, (5) The Motivation for Water-Baptism, (6) The Kingdom and Water-Baptism, and (7) The Final Word on the Matter as Seen in the Old Testament and John 3.

 The Recipient of Water-Baptism